GerryLCDF/Shaky-Line-Animation-for-Aseprite/README.md

 ### ⚙️ **Installation:**

 *1️⃣ Download.

 *2️⃣ Open Aseprite → File → Scripts → Open Scripts Folder.

 *3️⃣ Paste the `.lua` file inside the folder.

-*4️⃣ Restart Aseprite — you'll see "Shaky Line Animation" under the Scripts menu
+*4️⃣ Restart Aseprite — you'll see "Shaky Line Animation" under the Scripts menu.

 ### ✅ **How to use:**